vodoadmin/vodo-react-components/README.md

 #### The UserInput takes same props as default input field with extra props :

-- label
+- label ?
-- labelStyle: for styling label
+- labelStyle?: for styling label
-- success : success message if validation is OK
+- success ?: success message if validation is OK
-- error : error message if there is a problem with validation
+- error ?: error message if there is a problem with validation
-- onChangeFn : useState function to get change in value
+- onChangeFn ?: useState function to get change in value

 ```javascript
 <UserInput label="Username" type={"text"} placeholder="type your username" />